Mediation and Grievance Procedure for SHRA Employees - Interim

 11.11.
 Breach of a Mediation Agreement: Employees and supervisors who breach a mediated agreement may be subject to disciplinary action up to an including dismissal based on unacceptable personal conduct.

-12. Appeal to the Chancellor through the SPA Grievance Committee
+12. Appeal to the Chancellor through the SHRA Grievance Committee

 12.1.
-Employees must comply with System Grievance Policy, in order to receive a hearing before an SPA Grievance Panel.
+Employees must comply with System Grievance Policy, in order to receive a hearing before an SHRA Grievance Panel.

 12.2.2.
 The Panel shall consist of three voting members.
 None of the members shall be from the same operational unit as the grievant.